martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 Table: Overview of the primary morphometric values for the whole case study.
 Key to character IDs is available in table XXX. \label{primary_chars}

 Without exploring the table \ref{primary_chars} above in detail, it is worth pointing out two characters standing out - *courtyard area of building (sdbCoA)* and *‌number of courtyards of adjacent buildings (libNCo)*.
 Both are capturing similar concepts of closed courtyards (either in a single building or in a composite of adjacent buildings) and both are relatively invariant (min, 25%, 50% and 75% are all 0).
 While these might not be critical for identification of DHC in Prague, there are urban tissues, especially in warmer environments, characterised by these properties.
-This example illustrates the inclusiveness of a selected set of characters - it is not tailored to specific context.
+While the overall aim of this research is to be comparable, not tailored to specific context, these characters are still included.

 Figures \ref{fig:distplot1} - \ref{fig:distplot5} show histograms capturing the (truncated) distribution of all measured characters.
-Not the differences outlined above and overall variety of distributions.
+Note the differences outlined above and overall variety of distributions.

 ![Histograms of characters 1-15 are showing the variety of distributions within the measured primary data.
 Histograms illustrate data within percentiles (5, 95) to avoid extreme skewing due to the presence of outliers.
 Data in table \ref{primary_chars} are presented complete for reference.](source/figures/ch7/distplot_15.pdf "Histograms of characters 1-15"){#fig:distplot1 width=100%}